faultyagatha/design-patterns-cpp/creational/builder/builder.md

 - the product gets constructed step by step under the director's control
 - only when the product is finished does the director retrieve it from the builder.

+> Builder solves what is known as `telescopic constructor` anti-pattern: a pattern, when an object can be constructed using many different constructors with various parameters.

 ## Implementation

 Typically there's an `abstract Builder class` that defines an operation for each component that a director may ask it to create.
 The operations do nothing by default.
 A `ConcreteBuilder class` overrides operations for components it's interested in creating.